HarryLovesCode/Vulkan-API-Book/chap02/chap02.md

 ## `VkApplicationInfo`

 This object, while not required, is pretty standard in most applications.

-You can find it documented [here](https://www.khronos.org/registry/vulkan/specs/1.0/xhtml/vkspec.html#VkApplicationInfo).
-It is defined in the Vulkan header as:
+**Definition for `VkApplicationInfo`**:

 ```cpp
 typedef struct VkApplicationInfo {